kevinrodbe/library/content/05-versioning.md

 end
 ```

-If we run our routes test now, it should pass.
+If we run our routes test now, they should pass.

 We've successfully added URI versioning to our API, so that each request gets routed to the proper namespace.
 Now that our codebase supports multiple versions, we need to be extra careful about how we organize our code.